Faringdon through history

 Shops and Businesses

 There have been many changes in the range and numbers of shops in Faringdon over the years.
-You can see where shops were located on this Excel spreadsheet.
-Look for the worksheet tabs to look at different streets.
+You can see where shops were located on Past Businesses.

 You can also see a photographic record since 1980s